England

 Block 2

-In this block, you’ll investigate in detail the risks faced by your organisation’s information, through a guided risk assessment.
+In this block, you’ll investigate the risks faced by your organisation’s information through a guided risk assessment.
 You’ll be able to distinguish a threat from a vulnerability and know what to do about both.
-You’ll be able to use a risk thermometer, and estimate and use your organisation’s risk appetite to get your risk analysis perfect for its context.
+You’ll be able to use a risk thermometer to estimate and use your organisation’s risk appetite to make your risk analysis perfect for its context.
 The human aspect of InfoSec is one of the most important, and you’ll focus on the risk that your colleagues (and you) raise if you’re not careful.
-Also, you’ll learn how to dig deep into an academic paper on InfoSec, to get every drop of value.
+Also, you’ll learn how to dig deep into an academic paper on InfoSec to get every drop of value.

 Block 3

-In this block, you’ll learn how to protect the value that your organisation has in its information by solving the puzzle of what your organisation needs.
-We’ll go through many of the most important risk controls, understanding how each applies in your situation.
+In this block, you’ll learn how to protect your organisation's value in its information by solving the puzzle of what your organisation needs.
+We’ll go through many of the most critical risk controls, understanding how each applies in your situation.
 And you’ll start to prepare your report on what precisely is needed.
 You’ll also prepare for the end-of-module assessment, where you can demonstrate what you’ve learned about InfoSec research.

 This module has no formal entry requirements.